laxika/TorchWS/README.md

 The `getTemplate()` method must return the template's path relative to the `template` folder while the `getTemplateRoot()` method must return a java bean what have getters for the variables used in the templates.
 For more info and templating tutorials check this link: http://freemarker.org/docs/dgui.html

+## Static files

+Torch can server static files too but if you plan to do a bigger site we suggest you to use a CDN for this task instead.
+Put your static files to the `public` folder and they will be served if no matching route found for the given uri.